Affidavit of Marriage: Purpose and What's Included

 Affidavits can be used for multiple purposes.
 They are often filed in courts to show that a certain information is true.
 Sometimes an attorney can use your affidavit so you do not have to appear in court.
 This would also save time and money that you would otherwise need to spend on any legal events.

-Affidavits are often required in a number of judicial proceedings such as estate planning matters, immigration and family law issues.
+Affidavits are often required in a number of judicial proceedings such as immigration and family law issues or, sometimes, estate planning matters.
 Without this affidavit, other legal instruments might not be considered valid.
 Affidavits can be used in banks and insurance matters as well.

 Since an affidavit is used in multiple legal events, you should always be truthful in an affidavit to avoid committing perjury.
 Perjury means lying under oath to avoid any penalty.

 Affidavits are widely used in the immigration process.
 When one is applying for a marriage green-card, they will need to show that their marriage is a legal.
 One can provide a marriage certificate with the green card application.
 However, that alone might not be enough to show a bona fide marriage.
 A bona fide marriage means that the parties intend to build a future together and that the marriage is not just for green card purposes.
-An affidavit of marriage can provide that support.
+An affidavit of marriage can be a factor in providing that support.

 When You Need an Affidavit of Marriage